MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-active-directory.md

 Before you begin, make sure you've done the following:

-- Satisfy the [prerequisites](deployment-tool-prerequisites.md) for new deployments for Azure Stack HCI version 22H2.
+- Satisfy the [prerequisites](deployment-tool-prerequisites.md) for new deployments of Azure Stack HCI.
 - Complete the [deployment checklist](deployment-tool-checklist.md).
 - Install the PowerShell module to prepare Active Directory.
 Run the following command: